eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

 The `virtual` field is the page's virtual address.
 Although this is normally the page's virtual memory address, some memory (called **high memory**) isn't permanently mapped in the kernel's address space.
 For high memory the value will be `NULL` {% cite lkd -l 232 %}.

-The `page` structure represents physical pages, rather than virtual pages.

 ## Zones

 Because of limits in the hardware, the kernel can't treat all pages as equal.
 Some pages cannot be used for certain tasks because of their physical address.
 Because of this, the kernel divides pages with similar properties into **zones** {% cite lkd -l 232 %}.